Interesting people talking about boring things, both on the internet and in real life.

 It was created in response to the cancellation of the 2010 Interesting Conference.
 It seemed like the obvious thing to do.

-Previous speakers have included Jon Ronson, Robin Ince, Josie Long and Adam Curtis.
+Previous speakers have included Jon Ronson, Robin Ince, Josie Long, Adam Curtis and Peter York.

 People have talked about sneezing, toast, IBM tills, the sounds made by vending machines, the Shipping Forecast, barcodes, yellow lines, London shop fronts, the television programme Antiques Road Trip and the features of the Yamaha PSR-175 Portatune keyboard.